AakashKamboj/Chicken-Disease-Classification--Project/README.md

 👨‍💻 Author
 Aakash Kamboj

-🪪 License
-Licensed under the MIT License.
-See the LICENSE file for details.

-🪪 License
-Licensed under the MIT License.
-See the LICENSE file for details.
-⭐ Support
+💡⭐ Support
 If you find this repository helpful, give it a ⭐ on GitHub!
-“Debugging teaches you more than tutorials ever will.” 💡⭐ Support If you find this repository helpful, give it a ⭐ on GitHub!
-“Debugging teaches you more than tutorials ever will.” 💡
+“Debugging teaches you more than tutorials ever will.”